CAT Scores Tech Jobs: Ultimate 2025 Guide

 Companies like Vista Equity specifically look for high spatial reasoning scores when hiring for technical roles involving visual systems or architectural design.

-How Tech Companies Actually Use Your CCAT Score
+How Tech Companies Actually Use Your CAT Score

 The Hidden Scoring System